Artistic Gymnastics World Championships 2019 | As it happened: Podium training day 1

 Mustafina reflects on life changes as she misses Worlds

 Mustafina reflects on life changes as she misses WorldsAliya Mustafina's Olympic gold medals at London 2012 and Rio 2016 came after missing the Worlds.
-The Russian will hope to continue that trend after injury ruled her out of the Stuttgart World Gymnastics Championships.
+The Russian will hope to continue that trend after injury ruled her out of the Stuttgart World Gymnastics Championships in 2019.
 She tells Olympic Channel exclusively about her new life as a mother and her hopes of competing at a third Games at Tokyo 2020.

 2:45 pm – Watch Chusovitina's vault